Tucson Rendezvous

 Turbocharge your Tucson Rendezvous by coming in a day early for more time to connect with walking pals and more opportunities to sample all that tantalizing Tucson has to offer.

 As a special bonus, travelers arriving early to Tucson (on January 16) are invited to enjoy a complimentary Tucson Guided Walking Tour or Tucson Guided Bus Tour – both offered exclusively for early arrivals to help you discover this vibrant city!
-To participate in either bonus activity, simply purchase the add-on hotel package at booking for January 16.
-NOTE: To take advantage of this bonus activity, travelers should arrive at our hotel by noon.
-The two options overlap in the afternoon and are therefore mutually exclusive.
-Travelers must choose one or the other.
+To participate in either bonus activity, plan to add an extra night at our hotel by arriving on January 16.

 Tucson Guided Walking Tour (5/6K)